Bitcoin Fear and Greed Index: Buy In Fear, Sell In Greed

 The Bitcoin Fear and Greed Index, which derives from its traditional counterpart, the Stock Fear and Greed Index, was created by a two-man team of web developers Gregor Krambs and Victor Tobies at Alternative.me.

 They developed the Index to meet a market need–as there simply did not exist a tool to take the temperature of the crypto market.
 The index began measuring investor sentiment in the crypto markets on 1 February 2018.

 How are Fear and Greed Calculated in Traditional Markets?

-Generally, the traditional fear and greed index is composed of six key indicators:
+Generally, the traditional fear and greed index is calculated based on the values of six key indicators, namely the following: